ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Framework Overview

 \section{Framework Overview}

 We aim to investigate the extent to which models trained on association-level cultural knowledge can transfer to higher-level value alignment.
-To this end, we train language models on language-specific human word associations\footnote{We treat language-specific word associations as culturally grounded signals, reflecting the conceptual organization shaped by speakers' cultural experiences.} using multiple training strategies and model families.
+To this end, we train language models on language-specific human word associations\footnote{{As culture and language are closely intertwined, we approximate cultures by their primary spoken language~\cite{delanoy2020culture}}.
+We treat language-specific word associations as culturally grounded signals, reflecting the conceptual organization shaped by speakers' cultural experiences.} using two training strategies and two model families.
 We then assess each model on two tiers: (i) association generation and (ii) value alignment via survey questions.
-This section covers data and training, while the evaluation setups are given in Sections \ref{sec:exp1_wag} and \ref{sec:exp2_valuealign}.
+This section introduces data and training, while the evaluations are presented in Sections \ref{sec:exp1_wag} and \ref{sec:exp2_valuealign}.